 A problem with the affirmation “I can do it!” is that your chatty negative self-talk quickly seeks an opportunity to remind you, “Remember that time you failed?
 Oh, you were so embarrassed.”

 It’s best to ask “Can I do it?” and marvel at the ideas that surface from the creative parts of your brain.

-Studies show that doing an act of kindness makes us feel less stressed, but also makes us happier and more open to new experiences.
 Dr. Sonja Lyubomirsky asked students to commit five random acts of kindness each week for six weeks.
 Those who engaged in acts of kindness showed a 42% increase in happiness.

 Psychologist John Cacioppo reports that engaging in small acts of kindness and generosity, even anonymously, can increase happiness levels.
 For example, paying a bridge toll for the vehicle behind you elevates your happiness.
 Then, this often is paid forward by the recipient, giving another happiness boost.

 Researchers at Harvard Business School conducted a study where they asked participants to recall a time they spent $20 on themselves and a time they spent $20 on someone else.
 Then they completed a scale indicating how happy they were.
 People in general felt happier when they recalled spending money on someone else, even if this was done anonymously.
 So, put on your cloaking cape and start doing random acts of kindness.

 You may think you want wide-open spaces, like unlimited time, when you’re starting something new.
 Whitney Johnson, author of the book Disrupt Yourself, says the opposite is actually true.
 Having some constraints, having something to bump against is a tool of creation.